Posterior Horn Meniscus Injury

 If this sounds like you - You're not alone...

 Most people we deal with tell us these scenarios have happened to them many times in the past.
 The real challenge is how to promote blood flow to your injured meniscus without causing further damage.
-This goal is even more complicated by the fact that you have to use your knee/leg for almost everything in everyday life.
+This goal is even more complicated by the fact that you have to use your knee for nearly everything in your active life.

 What can you do to actually start healing your meniscus?